The Top 5 Reasons To Drink BCAAs Every Single Day

 Leucine activates a specific pathway in the body that stimulates muscle protein synthesis, which is how muscle growth is facilitated.
 Whey protein contains all of the essential amino acids required to build muscle, and BCAAs can help to increase muscle protein synthesis to a more optimal level (Van De Walle, G. 2022).

-If you frequent the gym and often refuel after a session with your favourite whey protein, adding BCAAs to your routine can help you optimise the benefits and improve your muscle growth.
+If you frequent the gym and often refuel after a session with your favourite whey protein, adding Amino Acids to your routine can help you optimise the benefits and improve your muscle growth.

 3. BCAAs can reduce muscle recovery time